costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

      ), require, character.only = TRUE) # load packages
 ```

-## Loading and preparing the data series
+## 1.2.
+Load and prepare the data series
 I have saved the data series as `data/anonymized-forecasting-data.csv`.
 We can confirm this within R (under a Linux OS):